wrijugh/wrijugh.github.io/csa.md

 ---

-## 06 -  Is the programming skill required?
+## 06 - Cloud Solution Architect – Is the programming skill required?

 [https://youtu.be/iWOpeWIVulo](https://youtu.be/iWOpeWIVulo)